emk/node-feedhose/README.md

 What's here:

-* `feedhose.js`: An experimental protocol library.
+* `feedhose.coffee`: An experimental protocol library.
-* `feednozzle`: A [Socket.io][sio]-based server.
+* `feednozzle`: A [Socket.IO][sio]-based server.
-* `public/index.html`: A Socket.io-based web client.
+* `public/index.html`: A Socket.IO-based web client.

-Why do I use Socket.io to talk to the browser, and not the regular feedhose protocol?
-Basically, long-polling has some issues with certain browsers and firewalls, and Socket.io offers a dead-simple API that deals with all those headaches.
+Why do I use Socket.IO to talk to the browser, and not the regular feedhose protocol?
+Basically, long-polling has some issues with certain browsers and firewalls, and Socket.IO offers a dead-simple API that deals with all those headaches.
 It also works with mobile phones, or so I hear.

 [sio]: http://socket.io/